-Just like its competitors, TunnelBear offers three connection protocols including OpenVPN, IKEv2, and IPSec.
-OpenVPN is available in the Windows, macOS, and Android clients, where it is working alongside the trendy RSA-4096 handshake.
-Whereas, the iOS version 9 and later use both IPSec and IKEv2 protocols coupled with the RSA-2048 handshake.
+Just like its competitors, TunnelBear offers three connection protocols, including OpenVPN, IKEv2, and IPSec.
+OpenVPN is available in Windows, macOS, and Android clients, where it is working alongside the trendy RSA-4096 handshake.
+Whereas iOS version 9 and later use both IPSec and IKEv2 protocols coupled with the RSA-2048 handshake.
 The iOS version 8 and earlier use IPSec together with the RSA-1548 handshake.
 Perfect Forward Secrecy is also used through the Diffie-Hellman Key Exchange (DHE).

-Notably, TunnelBear doesn’t offer PPTP – which is considered to be an out-of-date encryption protocol, and often very insecure.
+Notably, TunnelBear doesn’t offer PPTP – which is considered to be an out-of-date encryption protocol and is often very insecure.
 To prove their security and levels of privacy trust, TunnelBear recently completed their first consumer VPN industry audit – as seen on their website.

 All TunnelBear client apps are quite efficient and reliable.
 Throughout our testing, we didn’t experience any connection issues noteworthy.
 However, the desktop client took about 20 seconds to connect compared to the mobile client which took less than five seconds.